jacobadedoyin/Identity-Cloud-Security-Portfolio/Projects/business-intelligence-platform-operations-and-governance/README.md

 ## Overview

-This project demonstrates practical **data analytics platform management** across **Qlik** and **Tableau**, with a focus on user access, licence management, access reviews, support processes, and operational documentation.
+This project demonstrates practical **business intelligence platform operations and governance** across **Qlik** and **Tableau**, with a focus on user access, licence management, access reviews, support processes, and operational documentation.

-The work improved how analytics platform administration was managed by making access processes more consistent, repeatable, supportable, and easier to evidence.
+The work improved how BI platform administration was managed by making access processes more consistent, repeatable, supportable, and easier to evidence.

-This project is relevant to **Identity and Access Management (IAM)** because it involved managing user access lifecycle activity across application-level analytics platforms, including joiners, movers, leavers, licence clean-up, and access review preparation.
+This project is relevant to **Identity and Access Management (IAM)** because it involved managing application-level access lifecycle activity across BI platforms, including joiners, movers, leavers, licence clean-up, access review preparation, and stakeholder validation.

 <img src="../../assets/data-analytics-platform-management/data-analytics-platform-overview.png" alt="Data Analytics Platform Management overview" width="100%">